vorakl/TrivialRC/README.md

 if a more comprehensive scenario is needed.
 That's why it can be used as a simplest tool for managing a group of process and be a lightweight replacement for solutions like [Supervisor](https://github.com/Supervisor/supervisor).

-For instance, in Docker images when TrivialRC is used as an Entrypoint, it doesn't reveal itself by default, does not affect any configuration and behaves absolutely transparently.
+For instance, in docker images when TrivialRC is used as an Entrypoint, it doesn't reveal itself by default, does not affect any configuration and behaves absolutely transparently.
 So, you can add it into any Dockerfiles which do not have an entrypoint yet and get by this the full control under processes with fairly detailed logs of what's is going on inside a container.
 Please, take a look at [examples](https://github.com/vorakl/TrivialRC/tree/master/examples) for more information.